Investing

 Stock Vs. Share

 Shares are the units used to measure your ownership in a company.
 Many articles use the terms stocks and shares to mean the same thing.
-However, there are some fundamental differences in stock vs. share.
+However, there are some fundamental differences between stock vs. share.

 When you purchase a stock, it works as a certificate.
 It shows that you have ownership in a company.